um-acs/acs_docs/docs/pegasus/env/1-intro.rst

-`Connecting to Pegasus <https://acs-docs.readthedocs.io/services/1-access.html#ssh>`__: To access the Pegasus supercomputer, open a secure shell (SSH) connection to ``pegasus.ccs.miami.edu`` and log in with your active IDSC account.
+`Connecting to Pegasus <https://acs-docs.readthedocs.io/services/1-access.html#ssh>`__: To access the Pegasus supercomputer, open a secure shell (SSH) connection to ``pegasus2.ccs.miami.edu`` and log in with your active IDSC account.
 Once authenticated, you should see the Pegasus welcome message – ***which includes links to Pegasus documentation*** and information about your disk quotas – then the Pegasus command prompt.